mattreturn1/Project_CV/README.md

 # Face Detection - Installation & Execution Guide

-This guide explains how to set up, build, and execute your face detection project inside an OpenCV Singularity container.
+Follow these steps to set up and run the project:

 ---